Godiesc/firefox-gx/README.md

 <li> Otros Colores - Other Colors: <a href= "https://addons.mozilla.org/es/firefox/addon/opera-gx-witchcraft-purple/">💜Purple</a> <a href= "https://addons.mozilla.org/es/firefox/addon/opera-gx-electric-aquamarine/">💚Aquamarine</a> <a href= "https://addons.mozilla.org/es/firefox/addon/opera-gx-ember-orange/">🦧Orange</a> <a href= "https://addons.mozilla.org/es/firefox/addon/opera-gx-frozen-cyan/">💠Cyan</a> <a href= "https://addons.mozilla.org/es/firefox/addon/opera-gx-level-up-green/">🍏GreenLight</a> <a href= "https://addons.mozilla.org/es/firefox/addon/opera-gx-stamina-yellow/">💛Yellow</a> <a href= "https://addons.mozilla.org/es/firefox/addon/opera-gx-wizard-grey/"> 🗻Gray</a></li>
    <li><a href="https://addons.mozilla.org/es/firefox/addon/opera-light/">White Theme ⚪</a></li></ul>

-<ul><p>You can also use the <b><a href="https://addons.mozilla.org/es/firefox/addon/firefox-color/">"Firefox Color"</a> </b>extension to change the accent color to your preference.
+<ol><p>You can also use the <b><a href="https://addons.mozilla.org/es/firefox/addon/firefox-color/">"Firefox Color"</a> </b>extension to change the accent color to your preference.
 To change the color go into the extension page: </p>
 <li>In "Custom colors" tab change the color in "Toolbar Color", select a black color for a dark theme or select white for a light theme.</li>
-<li> Go to "Advanced colors" tab and change the color in "icons attention", this color will set the accent color to the theme.</li></ul>
+<li> Go to "Advanced colors" tab and change the color in "icons attention", this color will set the accent color to the theme.</li></ol>

 # Extras
 <ul><li><a href="https://github.com/Godiesc/opera-gx/tree/main/Extras/OneLine"><b>OneLine</b></a> - The tabs-bar will be next to the navbar.</li>